Tooth Extractions – Midwest City, OK

 What Happens During a Tooth Extraction?

 Before treatment, Dr. Kendrick will administer a local anesthetic to your tooth and surrounding tissue in order to prevent discomfort during treatment.
-If you have any issues with fear or anxiety, you may want to consider our many sedation options prior to treatment.

 If the tooth is fully exposed, the process is relatively straightforward.
 We’ll break the tooth from the periodontal ligament holding it in place, then rock the tooth back and forth using an elevator.
 In some cases, the tooth may need to be broken into multiple pieces before removal.